Where you can find us:

 Volunteers are encouraged to bring cuttings from their favorite Eastern huckleberry patches.
 AFFN has sprouted some of these from seed.
 But the sprouts grow very slowly.
 In their first season after spouting, most will still be smaller than a grain of rice!
 So rooted cuttings may be more practical.

 Honeyberries or Haskaps (from Japanese native Aino language “hassukappu”) grow all around the northern hemisphere spanning Siberia, the Japanese islands, boreal Canada all the way down to Mexico.
 It has a phenomenal geographic range and is becoming more popular as a cultivated fruit plant.
 Many wild varieties are astringent and tart, leading them to have been mostly used for medicinal purposes, or admixed with more flavorful berries.
 But selections from the wild, and 1st and 2nd generation crossings, have resulted in remarkably sweet and flavorful cultivars.
 We are giving them a try to see if they can become a new homestead favorite.

-The berries are juicy, are tart, and have something of the clove aroma.
+The berries are juicy and tart and have something of the clove aroma.
 What they lack is the muskiness or earthiness of European blackcurrants, a flavor that some North American palates consider to be an “acquired taste”.
 To maximize the sweetness, these bushes need full sun, and bird netting, so that the berries ripen before the birds make off with them.